chatgptdev/SecurePasswordGenerator/README.md

 - Option to generate multiple passwords at once
 - Command-line switches for controlling password length, special character inclusion, and quiet mode
 - Supports writing generated passwords to a file or appending them to an existing file
+- Supports copying generated passwords to the clipboard on Windows, Linux, and macOS

 ## Implementation